 How does the eye perceive color, and how does it relate to graphic color systems?
 Why do some PDF images have jagged edges?
 What is antialiasing?
 Which is better, PNG or JPG?
-This presentation explains the technical issues and suggests guidelines for successful graphics in technical documents.
+What are CSS image sprites?
+This presentation offers guidelines for successful graphics in technical documents.

 WebWorks ePublisher is a leading single-sourcing tool for converting Word, FrameMaker, and DITA documents to HTML and online help.
 AlmondWeb is a WebWorks reseller and offer WebWorks training, implementation, and support.
 Here are presentations demonstrating WebWorks capabilities and explaining how to design a WebWorks workflow.

 CSS is the dominant style language for HTML and XML pages.
 Innumerable applications, ranging from web browsers and help systems to Microsoft Word and XML editors, use CSS to format and display text and graphics.
 This presentation explains how to use CSS in standalone style sheets, in inline HTML code, and in the context of help authoring tools such as WebWorks ePublisher.

 A perennial favorite, the AlmondWeb Page Setup Guide is a graphic illustrating how to set up the Microsoft Word page layout for a printed book.
 The graphic shows how to compute the crop mark locations, margins, gutter, headers, and footers for a cut page centered on an uncut Letter or A4 page.